 If the option to configure ISE is not available, please contact Meraki Support to have the feature enabled.

 The IP address of the Cisco ISE server needs to be added to the walled garden to ensure that a client will be permitted through the walled garden before being authenticated by the Cisco ISE server.

-As of Cisco ISE 2.2, Apple CNA is supported for Guest and BYOD.
-Beginning July 26th, 2017, Apple CNA and Android captive portal detection are enabled by default on Cisco Meraki MR access points.
-On iOS 7+ and OS X, the client will automatically launch a mini-browser (CNA) that takes the user to the splash page to complete authentication and gain access to the network.
-Android devices will display a notification on the device prompting the user to sign into the Wi-Fi network.
+As of Cisco ISE 2.2, Apple CNA is supported for guest and BYOD.
+Beginning July 26, 2017, Apple CNA and Android captive portal detection are enabled by default on Cisco Meraki MR access points.
+On iOS 7+ and OS X, the client will automatically launch a mini-browser (CNA) that takes the user to the splash page to complete the authentication and gain access to the network.
+Android devices will display a notification on the device prompting the user to sign in to the Wi-Fi network.
 Tapping the notification will launch the device browser and direct the user to the splash page.
 To disable CNA and captive portal detection, append the following 126.96.36.199/8 IP range and domain names to the walled garden as shown below:

 Cisco ISE Configuration